-The Teaching and Learning Academy assist in the administration, interpretation and results’ dissemination of both institutional and national student surveys.
+The Teaching and Learning Academy lead on the administration, interpretation and dissemination of results from both institutional and national student surveys.
 The outcomes of these surveys help to inform teaching practice and improve the student experience.

 Below is a list of surveys that the Teaching and Learning Academy help to oversee:

-The module evaluation survey enables students to express their opinions of their learning experience at module level.
+The Module Evaluation survey enables students to express their opinions of their learning experience at module level.
 It is a key indicator in the institutional processes for the enhancement and assurance of academic quality.
-Module evaluation is a required element of the evidence base for programme annual monitoring and validation/review.
+Module evaluation forms part of the evidence base for programme's annual monitoring and validation/review.

 The National Student Survey (NSS) has been conducted annually since 2005.
 The survey runs across all publicly funded Higher Education Institutions (HEIs) in England, Wales, Northern Ireland, and participating HEIs in Scotland.
 Additionally, since 2008, Further Education Colleges (FECs) with directly funded higher education students in England have been eligible to participate.
 Please contact your School/Department NSS Champion for NSS related queries in the first instance.

 The NSS is currently delivered by Ipsos MORI and the results are made available to institutions by Texuna Technologies.

 Postgraduate Taught Experience Survey (PTES)

 The Postgraduate Taught Experience Survey (PTES) is run on behalf of Advanced HE (previously the Higher Education Academy) and measures the quality of postgraduate taught provision.
 The survey provides the University and programme teams with information on students’ experience of postgraduate programmes and allows comparisons both with other LJMU programmes and against the sector.